top of page

 Meet the Spring Mountain District AVA: High Elevation Beauty

-Featuring Keenan Winery, Schweiger Vineyards, and Sherwin Family Vineyards in the Spring Mountain District AVA
+Discover the Hidden Gems of Spring Mountain District: Keenan Winery, Schweiger Vineyards, and Sherwin Family Vineyards

 Elevated Growing Conditions: Sunlight, Fog, and Airflow

 Valley floor vineyards lie below this fog layer, often protected from the full force of the sun until the fog burns off later in the morning.
-In contrast, mountain vineyards rising roughly above 1,400 feet sit in sunlight even as the fog still hugs the valley floor.
+In contrast, mountain vineyards rising roughly above 1,400 feet bask in sunlight even as the fog still hugs the valley floor.

-Above the fogline, growing benefits:
+Above the fog line, growing benefits:

-More direct sunlight early in the day helps grapes develop and ripen more fully.
+• More direct sunlight early in the day helps grapes develop and ripen more fully.

-Better airflow and reduced disease pressure, since winds on exposed slopes help dry foliage and reduce rot risk.
+• Better airflow and reduced disease pressure, since winds on exposed slopes help dry foliage and reduce rot risk.

 Tannin and Flavor: Small Berries, Big Structure